mikeireland/chronostar/README.md

      must both set the `output_file` to the same filename as `input_file` AND set this flag to True.

-   - overwrite_fits: True or False [default = False] [optional]

-     Overwrite final fits files in the results_dir?
-If False, append a random string to the end of the filename and save.

    - return_data_table: True or False [default = True] [optional]

      If true, `prepare_data` will return the resulting table.
 This is useful